Botanical Hill (Centre of New Zealand)

 The Centre of New Zealand is located atop Botanical Hill (147 m), on the eastern edge of Nelson city centre.
 A network of tracks cover the hill and give access to Sir Stanley Whitehead Park and Branford Park in the Maitai Valley.
 The hill summit offers fantastic views over Nelson City and Tasman Bay.

 Botanical Hill is immediately east of the city centre.
-The main access points to Botanical Hill Tracks are Botanic Sports Field and Branford Park.
+The main access points are Botanic Sports Field and Branford Park.
 There is plenty of parking around the edge of Botanic Sports Field, on both Milton Street and Hardy Street East.
 To access the hill from Maitai Valley, there are two car parks in Branford Park.

 There are multiple ways to reach the summit as there are many links between the tracks (see the map).
 The well-graded main track begins at the base of Botanical Hill on the far side of Botanics Sports Field (the site of New Zealand’s first ever rugby game in 1888) and zig-zags up the western aspect of the hill for 1 km to the summit.
 Turn right at the information panel at the base of the hill to take this route and follow the signposts.
 Turning left at the information panel will take you up a short gully where there is a Kauri tree.
 Botanical Hill is covered in a mixture of exotic and native vegetation.
 The bottom half is well-shaded amid the trees, allowing for pleasant walking on warm, sunny days.